Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Results

 \subsubsection{Profiles of model-human error alignment over distortion types}

-To further examine how architectural families influence model–human alignment across distortion types, we select one representative condition for each distortion type from both near- and far-OOD regimes and visualise their alignment profiles using radar plots (Figure~\ref{fig:radar}).
-Similarity in the shape of the resulting curves indicates similar error patterns between systems, enabling intuitive comparison across architectures.
+To further examine how architectural families influence model–human alignment across distortion types, we select one representative condition for each distortion type from both near- and far-OOD regimes and visualize their alignment profiles using radar plots (Figure~\ref{fig:radar}).
+Similarity in the shape of the resulting curves indicates similar error patterns between architectures across distortion types.
 We focus here on results at the model superfamily level; results for individual subfamilies are shown in Figure~S\ref{fig:radar_subfamily}.